 Key developments in Zeglenโ€™s invention:

-• Use of silk: Zeglenโ€™s vest incorporated multiple layers of silk, a material known for its surprising resistance to bullets.
+• Use of silk: Zeglenโ€™s vest added multiple layers of silk, a material known for its surprising resistance to bullets.

 • Assassination prevention: The vest was specifically developed to counter threats faced by political figures, especially in response to the assassination of Mayor Harrison.